dalgibbard/mentor/README.md

 Mentor
 ======

-A simple file sharing app over HTTP/HTTPS
+A simple file sharing app over HTTP (for the HTTPS version, see https://github.com/fim/mentor)

 Simply provide a list of files and directories to share and they will be shared without the need for any webserver or any extra configuration.
-Also supports hole punching using UPnP
+Manual port forwarding is required if desired.

 Requirements
 ------------

  * Python (2.7 tested)
  * gevent
- * miniupnpc (if using UPnP)
- * M2Crypto  (if using SSL)

 Installation
 ------------